AnnaDK/Cook-Book/README.md

 ## [Acknowledgments](#acknowledgments)

 - Text within this project was written by the developer.
+- Text on 'Home' page taken from [Philips webshop](https://www.philips.co.uk/)
+- All recipes images as wel as information was taken from different websites.
+Links provided it the recipes.
 - Project idea and design were created by the developer

-- The HTML and CSS code was written by the developer Code taken from Bootstrap or other sorses - marked by comments.
+- The HTML and CSS code was written by the developer Code taken from Bootstrap or other sourses - marked by comments.

 - Code Institute lessons from " Data-Centric Development" and "Practical Python" modules were used as the main reference in the process of creating this project.

 **Special thanks to:**

-Code Institute Mentor Spencer Barriball for his help in this project and support.
+Code Institute Mentor Spencer Barriball for his help in this project and support.<br>
-Code Institute Tutor Xavier
+Code Institute Tutor support.
+Special thanks to CI tutor Xavier<br>
 Code Institute Slack Community for the shared experience.

 ## [Disclaimer](#disclamer)